-For over 80 years, Pratt & Whitney Canada (P&WC) has played a major role in shaping and growing the Canadian aerospace industry.
+For 85 years, Pratt & Whitney Canada (P&WC) has played a major role in shaping and growing the Canadian aerospace industry.
 The company has helped position Canada as a leader on the world stage and has generated significant socioeconomic benefits for Canadians across the country.

 Economy: P&WC Contributes over $2 Billion to Canada’s GDP Every Year

 Helping to power Canada’s economy, P&WC contributes an average of over $2 billion per year to Canada’s Gross Domestic Product.
 The company also generates hundreds of millions of dollars per year in income taxes.

 Research and Development: P&WC Invests $400 Million in Research & Development Every Year